ruslanbes/shorter/README.md

 1. `$ cd ~` (or any directory of your choice)
 2. `$ git clone <this-repository-url>`
 3. `$ source ~/linux-bash-aliases/linux-bash-aliases.sh`
-4. If the reault looks ok, write the previous command in `~/.bashrc`:
+4. If the result looks ok, write the previous command in `~/.bashrc`:

         $ echo "source ~/linux-bash-aliases/linux-bash-aliases.sh" >>~/.bashrc